commercetools/commercetools-ios-sdk/README.md

 })
 ```

+#### Order

+Order endpoint provides the ability to create an order from an existing `Cart`, but also retrieve orders by UUID, and perform queries for orders.

 ## Handling Results

 In order to check whether any action with Commercetools services was successfully executed, you should use `isSuccess` or `isFailure` property of the result in question.
 For all successful operations, `response` property contains values returned from the server.